gflohr/pdfa-convert/packages/docs/fontkit/introduction/what-is-fontkit.md

 # What is `@pdfa-lab/fontkit`?

-Fontkit is an advanced font engine for Node and the browser.
+Fontkit is an advanced font engine for Node and the browser written in TypeScript.

 ## Features